adedner/dune-vem/README.md

 A detailed description of the VEM implementation is given in our paper [A framework for implementing general virtual element spaces][21].
+Please cite this paper, if you find this module useful for your research.

-The numerical examples provided in there are included in this repository and are part of the Python package uploaded to PyPi.
+The numerical examples provided in the paper are included in this repository and are part of the Python package uploaded to PyPi.
 The tutorial will be kept up to date with the development of the DUNE code.
 To results from the paper are based on the 2.9.0 version.